danforthcenter/plantcv/docs/fluor_fvfm.md

     - mask - binary mask of selected contours
     - bins - number of grayscale bins (0-256 for 8-bit images and 0 to 65,536), if you would like to bin data, you would alter this number (default bins=256)
 - **Context:**
-    - Used to extract fv/fm per identified plant pixel.
+    - Used to extract Fv/Fm or Fv'/Fm' per identified plant pixel.
-    - Generates histogram of fv/fm data.
+    - Generates histogram of Fv/Fm data.
-    - Generates fv/fm image.
+    - Generates Fv/Fm image.
 - **Example use:**
     - [Use In PSII Tutorial](psII_tutorial.md)
 - **Output data stored:** Data ('fvfm_hist', 'fvfm_hist_peak', 'fvfm_median', 'fdark_passed_qc') automatically gets stored to the [`Outputs` class](outputs.md) when this function is ran.